-Our Shareholders' General Assembly was held on March 23, 2018 and the following matters were approved:
+Our Shareholders' General Assembly was held on March 29, 2019 and the following matters were approved:

-- The plan for distribution of the Company's profits, which establishes the distribution of an ordinary dividend per share of eighty nine pesos (COP\$89) to be paid to minority shareholders in one installment on April 19, 2018 and in two installments to the majority shareholder, 50% on April 19, 2018 and 50% on September 17, 2018. - Amendment of our bylaws.
-For further information please see the section Corporate Governance-Bylaws. - Appointed Ernst & Young as external auditor of Ecopetrol for fiscal year 2018. - The bylaws were amended in the General Shareholders Assembly held on March 23, 2018. - The new composition of the Board of Directors for the year 2018 as follows:
+- The plan for distribution of the Company's profits, which establishes the distribution of an ordinary dividend per share of 169 Colombian pesos (COP\$169) and an extraordinary dividend per share of 56 Colombian pesos (COP\$56) is as follows: the total amount of the dividend to minority shareholders will be paid in one installment on April 25, 2019; while the dividend for the majority shareholder, the Colombian State, will be paid in three installments on April 25 (50% of the ordinary dividend), June 25 (50% of the ordinary dividend), and September 25, 2019 (100% of the extraordinary dividend). - Amendment of our bylaws.
+For further information please see the section Corporate Governance-Bylaws. - Appointment of Ernst & Young as external auditor of Ecopetrol for fiscal year 2019 and use of option for 2020. - The new composition of the Board of Directors for a two-year term as follows:

-Non Independent Directors:
+Non-Independent Directors:

-- > Director General of State Owned Enterprises of the Ministry of Finance and Public Credit. - Claudia Isabel González Sánchez
+• General Secretary of the Ministry of Finance and Public Credit